pnp/sp-dev-fx-extensions/samples/js-command-hide-commands/README.md

 > The fields in the 'Hidden Commands' list are as follows:
 - `List Title -- the title of the list in which you want to hide a command`
 - `Is Enabled -- Yes or No, should this rule be enforced`
-- `Exlude Permission -- the name of an SPPermission (i.e. manageLists).
+- `Exclude Permission -- the name of an SPPermission (i.e. manageLists).
 If the user has this permission on the list the rule will not apply.
 The permissions can be found here: https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee556747(v=office.14)`
 - `CSS Selector -- the CSS Seelctor for the command (or actually any element) to be hidden in the list view (for example button[name="PowerApps"]	) will hide the powerapps command.`
 - `AllowMultipleMatches -- determines if multiple items match the CSS Selector if the rule will apply to all matched.
 For the most part , leave it set to No.`